michaelsandahl/fcc-tribute-page/README.md

 # Responsive Web Design Projects - Build a Tribute Page

+This was the first project for the FCC Responsive Web Design Certification

 ## Objective

 Build a CodePen.io app that is functionally similar to this: [CodePen](https://codepen.io/freeCodeCamp/full/zNqgVx.)